A Season in Hell (Wednesday Theatre)

 "A Season in Hell" is a 1964 Australian TV movie broadcast on the ABC which originally aired as an episode of Wednesday Theatre.
 It was directed by Henri Safran from a script by Patricia Hooker and was shot at the ABC's Gore Hill Studios in Sydney.
+"A Season in Hell" aired on 1 April 1964 in Sydney, on 22 April 1964 in Brisbane, and on 29 April 1964 in Melbourne.

 It was arguably the first depiction of a gay relationship in Australian TV drama.
+Filmink magazine argues "it ranks among the finest TV plays ever made in Australia."

 Plot

 The plot deals with the relationship between Arthur Rimbaud (Alan Bickford) and Paul Verlaine (Alistair Duncan).
 Rimbaud arrives in Paris age 16 and in three years shocks and revolts all who knows him.
 His only friend and confidante is Verlaine.